SpeagleYao/Academic-Homepage/content/home/projects.md

   title: Game Theory
   url: ""
   description: >-
-    * Research on the Evolution of Game under long-term memory
+    * Research the Evolution of Game with long-term memory

-    * Establish a mathematical model to simulate the prisoner's dilemma with long-term memory
+    * Establish a mathematical model to simulate the prisoner's dilemma

     * Cellular Automata is used as one of the models